Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 The properties, which can be easily checked,

 for example, imply that Griffiths transversality is violated for $k\geq 2$.
 Note that the deformation in part $(b)$ is a geometric deformation of the complex structure of $X_G$, a family of hypersurfaces.
-Though this extended deformation does not have a clear geometric meaning yet, the above properties are the key components to prove Theorem \ref{fifththeorem} which justifies our notion of an extended period matrix $\frac{\rd}{\rd t^\b} \left( \cZ_{[\g_\a]}\left(\big[\ud f\big]\right)(\ud t)\right)_{\{\a, \b \in I \}}$.
+Though this extended deformation does not have a clear geometric meaning yet, the above properties are the key components to prove Theorem \ref{fifththeorem}, which demonstrates the usefulness of $L_\infty$-homotopy theory to compute an extended period matrix $\frac{\rd}{\rd t^\b} \left( \cZ_{[\g_{\alpha}]}\left(\big[\ud f\big]\right)(\ud t)\right)_{\{\a, \b \in I \}}$.
 Also, the generating power series $\cZ_{[\g]}([\ud f])(\ud t)$ is a natural generalization of the geometric invariant.